 So, what are the choices available for creating different types of false ceiling designs?
 This blog explores top 5 types of false ceiling choices and materials that are mostly used by interior professionals today.

 Gypsum is a soft sulphate mineral, chemically known as calcium sulphate Dihydrate.
 There are two types of gypsum; Natural and Flu-Gas Desulfurization (FDG).
 Both natural gypsum and FDG gypsum have the same composition.
 Natural Gypsum occurs in sedimentary rock formations.
 It is one of the most superior qualities and consistent material.
 Natural gypsum has adequate whiteness, high purity and it is low in cost, which makes it feasible for the cement industry.
 Flu-Gas Desulfurization (FDG) gypsum has been used to manufacture gypsum boards for many decades.
 It is a by-product from fossil-fuelled power plants manufactured into gypsum.
-FDG production and sales encourages power producers to capture “waste” for reuse.
+FDG production and sales encourage power producers to capture “waste” for reuse.

 Gypsum is mostly used in wall and ceiling construction.
-It is usually used on site in the form of plaster.
+It is usually used on-site in the form of plaster.
 Although used in all kinds of spaces, gypsum ceiling is most popular in residential as well as hospitality interiors.

-Advantages of gypsum ceilings include its ability to give a comfortable, aesthetic ambiance as a construction mineral.
+Advantages of gypsum ceilings include their ability to give a comfortable, aesthetic ambiance as a construction mineral.
 Gypsum is also fire resistant in nature due to the presence of water in it which gives this material an edge over other choices as far as fire safety is concerned.

 Acoustic ceilings are made of Noise Reduction Coefficient (NRC) for sound absorption and Sound Transmission Class (STC) for blocking sound and are used mostly in commercial spaces where noise reduction is an integral part of an interior design.
 There is a huge variety of acoustical ceiling options.
 The standard color is white or off-white, however, they can be painted but before you do that it is important to check with the manufacturer’s instructions, just to make sure you don’t lose any of the tile’s sound-dampening qualities.

-Apart from its sound absorption qualities, acoustic ceiling panels are cost effective, very easy to install and offer great convenience for maintenance.
+Apart from its sound absorption qualities, acoustic ceiling panels are cost-effective, very easy to install and offer great convenience for maintenance.

 4. Polyvinyl Chloride (PVC)